 - Bake at 350 for 25-30 minutes.
 25 minutes yields fudgy, almost underdone brookies.
 30 minutes will still be soft, but less so.
 Press a fork or toothpick into the center of the brownies to test for doneness before removing from the oven.
 Allow to cool before slicing for best results.

 - Oil: I use canola oil because it has a neutral flavor.
 A lightly flavored olive oil can be used in place of canola.
+An earlier version of this recipe used ⅔ cup oil in the brownies, but after making these a few more times I've changed it to ½ cup.

 - Spoon and level: For consistent measuring, take a spoon and scoop flour into the measuring cup until overflowing.
 Use the back of a knife to wipe excess flour off the top.
 Do not pack flour into cup.